reidjohnson/hpipy/docs/source/user_guide/random_forest.rst

 Feature Importance
 ------------------

-The random forest model is implemented using the `RandomForestRegressor <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_ class from scikit-learn.
+The random forest model is implemented using the `RandomForestRegressor <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_ class from scikit-learn (or the `RandomForestQuantileRegressor <https://zillow.github.io/quantile-forest/generated/quantile_forest.RandomForestQuantileRegressor.html>`_ class from quantile-forest, which extends the scikit-learn implementation).
 We can access the feature importance from the model object:

 .. code-block:: python